bbc/tams/docs/appnotes/0017-reuse-of-ids.md

 ## The Identity Data Model

-The basic principle for identity in TAMS is that if content is identical in media and timing timing it should, in an ideal world, have the same identity.
+The basic principle for identity in TAMS is that if content is identical in media and timing it should, in an ideal world, have the same identity.
 This applies to both content within a single TAMS store, between multiple TAMS stores, and between TAMS and other compatible systems such as NMOS.

 Let's unpack this further.